avi202020/kubernetes-jenkins-pod-backup/README.md

 Last but not least : you can add a daily push to your github private/public repo.

-To do so just uncomment the last three lines and fill up your github credentials
+To do so just uncomment the last lines and fill up your github credentials